tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/11-Stu_Returns/README.md

   1. Calculate daily returns.

   1. Use `loc()` to select subsets from the DatetimeIndex to create date ranges of 1, 2, 3, and 4 years.
-Remember that you can choose date ranges using label indexing: `loc[start_date:end_date]`.
+Remember that you can select date ranges using label indexing: `loc[start_date:end_date]`.

   1. Output summary statistics for each 1, 2, 3, and 4-year subset.

   1. Plot daily return charts for each 1, 2, 3, and 4-year subset.

-  1. Formulate insights regarding the variation in average daily returns for each period.
+  1. Formulate insights regarding the variation in average daily returns for each time period.

 ## Hint

 Analyze the average daily returns from a numerical standpoint.
-Which period has the highest average daily return, and which has the lowest?
+Which time period has the highest average daily return and which has the lowest?
 What are the implications of this?

 ---